cswartzvi/hamilton/examples/LLM_Workflows/scraping_and_chunking/spark/README.md

 # PySpark version of the scraping and chunking example

-Here we show how you can integrate the Hamilton dataflow, that we defined previously easily into a PySpark job.
+Here we show how you can integrate the Apache Hamilton dataflow, that we defined previously easily into a PySpark job.
 This is useful if you want to run the same dataflow on a larger dataset, or have to run it on a cluster.